-19. SHIFT AND WEEKEND WORK
+18. SHIFT AND WEEKEND WORK

-- 19.1 Employees shall be paid the following penalties, calculated on their ordinary pay, for shifts rostered in accordance with the following.
-Provided that part time and casual employees shall only be entitled to the additional rates where their shifts commence prior to 6:00a.m., or finish subsequent to 7:00 p.m : - (a) 10% for afternoon shift commencing after 10:30 am and before 1:00 pm. - (b) 12.5% for afternoon shift commencing at or after 1:00 pm and before 4:00 pm. - (c) 15% for night shift commencing at or after 4:00 pm and before 4:00 am. - (d) 10% for night shift commencing at or after 4:00 am and before 6:00 am. - (e) Laundry staff working afternoon or night shift continuously from 30 September, 1993 shall be paid 20% in addition to the ordinary pay for such shift. - (f) The shift penalties above do not apply to Directors of Nursing; Deputy Directors of Nursing and Assistant Directors of Nursing. - (g) In addition to applicable shift penalties casual employees will also be entitled to the casual loading calculated on their base rate of pay. - 19.2 Employees shall be paid the following penalties for ordinary hours of work occurring on a Saturday or a Sunday: - (a) for work between midnight on Friday and midnight on Saturday time and one half. - (b) for work between midnight on Saturday and midnight on Sunday time and three-quarters.
+- 18.1 Employees, other than Home Care Employees and Health Professionals, shall be paid the following penalties, calculated on their ordinary pay, for shifts rostered in accordance with the following.
+Provided that part time and casual employees shall only be entitled to the additional rates where their shifts commence prior to 6:00 am, or finish subsequent to 6:00 pm: - (a) 10% for afternoon shift commencing after 10:00 am and before 1:00 pm. - (b) 12.5% for afternoon shift commencing at or after 1:00 pm and before 4:00 pm. - (c) 15% for night shift commencing at or after 4:00 pm and before 4:00 am.

-These weekend penalties shall be in substitution for and not cumulative upon the shift penalties prescribed in sub-clause 19.1 and the casual loading at sub-clause 13.2(a).
+- (d) 10% for night shift commencing at or after 4:00 am and before 6:00 am. - (e) The shift penalties above do not apply to Directors of Nursing; Deputy Directors of Nursing and Assistant Directors of Nursing. - 18.2 Home Care Employees shall be paid the following penalties, calculated on their ordinary pay, for shifts rostered in accordance with the following. - (a) 12.5% for afternoon shift which finishes after 8.00 pm and at or before 12 midnight Monday to Friday. - (b) 15% for night shift which finishes after 12 midnight or commences before 6.00 am Monday to Friday. - 18.3 Where the ordinary rostered hours of work of a Health Professional, who is a shift worker, finish between 6.00 pm and 8.00 am or commence between 6.00 pm and 6.00 am, the employee will be paid an additional loading of 15% of their ordinary rate of pay - (a) For the purpose of clause 18.3 a Health Professional is a shift worker if they are regularly rostered to work their ordinary hours outside the ordinary hours of 6am to 6pm, Mon-Fri. - 18.4 In addition to applicable shift penalties, in clauses 18.1, 18.2 and 18.3, casual employees will also be entitled to the casual loading calculated on their ordinary rate of pay. - 18.5 Employees shall be paid the following penalties for ordinary hours of work occurring on a Saturday or a Sunday: - (a) for work between midnight on Friday and midnight on Saturday time and one half. - (b) for work between midnight on Saturday and midnight on Sunday: - (i) time and three-quarters for employees other than Home Care Employees; and - (ii) double time for Home Care Employees. - 18.6 Weekend penalties in clause 18.5 shall be in substitution for and not cumulative upon the shift penalties prescribed in clauses 18.1,18.2 and 18.3. - 18.7 Weekend penalties in clause 18.5 shall be in substitution for and not cumulative upon the casual loading at sub-clause 12.2(a) for all employees other than Assistants in Nursing and Enrolled Nurses who shall be entitled to the casual loading calculated on their ordinary rate of pay and then added to the weekend penalty.